dpguthrie/dbt-multi-tenant-example/README.md

 2. dbt run-operation create_customer_tables

 The first command will create the tables containing all customer data and the second command will run the macro to create customer-specific models.

+### Option 3 (Best of Both Worlds)

+Updated:  9/29/22

+This option would leverage a package called [dbt-dynamic-models](https://github.com/dpguthrie/dbt-dynamic-models).